MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-how-to-set-up-data-exchange-definitions.md

 ms.date: 08/21/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: ba26b354d235981bd7291f9ac6402779f554ac7a
-ms.openlocfilehash: 111eb2f627f63edd31c6224f0fd664bf68417079
+ms.openlocfilehash: 1f35debace937a04b8f4174131fd72cde6610b7a
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 11/10/2017

 ---
 # <a name="how-to-set-up-data-exchange-definitions"></a>How to: Set Up Data Exchange Definitions
 You can set up [!INCLUDE[d365fin](includes/d365fin_md.md)] to exchange data in specific tables with data on external files, for example to send and receive electronic documents, import and export bank data or other data, such as payroll, currency exchange rates, and item catalogues.
-For more information, see [Exchanging Data as Electronic Documents](across-data-exchange.md).
+For more information, see [Exchanging Data Electronically](across-data-exchange.md).

 As preparation for creating a data exchange definition for a data file or stream, you can use the related XML schema to define which data elements to include on the **Column Definitions** FastTab.
 See step 6 in the “To describe the formatting of lines and columns in the file” section.
 For more information, see the [How to: Use XML Schemas to Prepare Data Exchange Definitions](across-how-to-use-xml-schemas-to-prepare-data-exchange-definitions.md).